Large language models for automated scholarly paper review: A survey: New technologies in the era of LLM-driven ASPR

-In the traditional peer review process, reviewing a paper is a process of a multi-round pipeline.
-Authors, reviewers, and editors undergo a multi-round discussion to ensure and improve the quality of the manuscript in order to publish.
-In our previous paper, we define ASPR as a one round process since at that time, multi-round, or in other words, long text multi-round conversation in natural language process research is not mature enough.
+In the traditional peer review process, reviewing a paper involves a multi-turn pipeline, where authors, reviewers, and editors engage in multi-turn discussions to refine and enhance the quality of the manuscript before publication.
+In our previous paper, we defined ASPR as a one-turn process~\citep{lin-automated-2023}.
+Because at that time, multi-turn, specifically long-text multi-turn conversations, in NLP research were not yet sufficiently developed.

-In this area of LLMs, this situation has changed and evolved.
-Long text multi-round conversation is a main advance of LLMs.
-The ability of multi-round conversation contributed by sending the previous inputs (prompts) into the next conversation.
-This is also made possible by its advanced long text processing capabilities.
-With the ability, LLM is able to engage in multiple rounds of conversation to simulate the full review process, including author responses and interactions between reviewers~\citep{tan-peer-2024}.
-Therefore, evaluating the author responses, checking their revision, and providing further feedback is possible.
+As a breakthrough from the earlier models, LLMs have significantly advanced to handle multi-turn long-text conversations.
+This is achieved primarily through sending the previous inputs into the following conversation, combined with their advanced capabilities of long-text processing.
+LLMs are now able to engage in multiple turns of conversations to simulate a full scholarly paper review process, including author responses and interactions between reviewers~\citep{tan-peer-2024}.
+Therefore, LLMs can better support ASPR by evaluating the author responses, checking their revisions, and providing iterative feedback.